• Share this on:

 ‘Novel food’ refers to all foods that were not consumed much in the EU before May 1997.
 Novel food can be newly developed.
 It is innovative food, produced using new technologies and production processes, as well as food that is or has been traditionally eaten outside the EU.
 Novel food must be approved, safe for consumption and properly labelled.
 Examples of novel foods are baobab juice, maca powder, galip nuts and food produced using the latest technological innovations (such as high-pressure fruit juice).

 The regulation on novel foods defines conditions for food businesses bringing new and innovative foods to the European market.
-This regulation requires the evidence of safe use in at least 1 country outside of the EU for a period of 25 years.
+This regulation requires the evidence of safe use in at least one country outside of the EU for a period of 25 years.
 A notification is sent to the EC and then forwarded to all member states and EFSA.
-A member state or the EFSA may submit safety objections to the traditional food in question within 4 months of receiving a valid notification.
+A member state or the EFSA may submit safety objections to the traditional food in question within four months of receiving a valid notification.

 Tips: